TomaszKandula/UnsecureWebApp/README.md

 # End note

 This is not by any means application to follow in terms of dealing with SQL and databases.
 More in related article.
-For clear picture, there is opposite application.
+For clearer picture, there will be opposite application available soon.